calamity-inc/warframe-public-export-plus/README.md

 - There are some special tables where rewards have a `rarity` instead of a `probability`.
 These cases are void relics and archon hunt shard rewards.
 In the former case, the probabilities depend on the [relic refinement](samples/relic-chances.pluto).

 ### ExportUpgrades
 - Several mods share the same name, e.g. for "Vitality" and "Pressure Point" there's 3 mods each.
-Some of these might be [flawed variants](https://warframe.fandom.com/wiki/Flawed_Mods), but others might simply be forgotten development artifacts.
+Some of these might be [flawed variants](https://warframe.fandom.com/wiki/Flawed_Mods), but others might simply be forgotten development artefacts.
 These can be avoided by checking that `isStarter` and `isFrivilous` are both absent.
 - Challenge complications are combined using `/Lotus/Language/Challenges/Challenge_Complication_Combiner`.

 ### ExportWarframes